franciskershaw/game-of-fives/README.md

 For the commits on this project, I continued to follow the basic rules I had set during my first milestone project.
 That is to say:

 * Start comments where possible with a prefix that summarises what the commit is for, such as fix (for bugs), add, remove, amend, style, or docs (for anything added to README.md).
-* Always use the imperative tense so that readers would read as the purpose of this commit is to - etc.
+* Always use the imperative tense so that readers would read as *the purpose of this commit is to* - etc.
 * Commit often, and keep messages as short as possible.

 Building on this format, I also added the following conditions as a result of feedback from my previous project and the different specifications required this time around:

 * Include the file name being amended where possible, such as index.html or script.js.
 * Use the prefix 'logic:' in any commits aimed at amending or adding in something that was specifically related to the gameplay's javascript functions.
+* Use the prefix 'test:' for any commits that were being pushed specifically to test bug fixes onto the live site.

 At the time of writing, these are among my recent commit messages and illustrate the format I applied for this project: